Marginal/XPlane2Blender/XPlaneReadme.txt

    "Energy") are ignored.
  - Lamp types "Spot", "Semi" and "Hemi" are not exported.
 You can use lamps of these types to provide general illumination of your scene.
- - Lamps with certain names have special meanings to X-Plane:
+ - Lamps with certain names have special meanings when exported:
     "Flash"   - Light flashes.
     "Pulse"   - Red pulsing light.
 (R,G,B settings are ignored).
     "Strobe"  - White strobe light.
 (R,G,B settings are ignored).